ATTAINING TO THE OUT-RESURRECTION (EXCERPT OF STUDY GUIDE FOR THE BOOK OF PHILIPPIANS)

-So she gleaned in the field until even, and beat out that she had gleaned: and it was about an ephah of barley.
+So she gleaned in the field until evening, and beat out what she had gleaned, and it was about an ephah of barley.
 (Ruth 2:17)

 The firstfruits company is revealed in the Book of Revelation, standing on Mount Zion, at the place where David kept the Ark of the Covenant when it was separated from the remainder of the Tabernacle of the Congregation.

 Then I looked, and behold, a Lamb standing on Mount Zion, and with Him one hundred and forty-four thousand, having His Father’s name written on their foreheads.
 (Revelation 14:1)

 We see, then, that the concept of the first resurrection being a special, advance resurrection and ascension, an honor guard to greet the Lord Jesus when He comes to assume the government of Israel and of the other nations of the earth, has strong support in the types of the Old Testament as well as in some of the statements of the New Testament.